CustomerFX/FX.ActivityModuleJS/README.md

         ]
     };

     // register it
     activityModule.registerCustomization(config);

 });
 ```

-While adding your customizations to the CustomConfigurations file is the recommended approach, declaratively registering customizations will allow you to conditionally add customizations if needed.
+While adding your customizations to the [CustomConfigurations.js](https://github.com/CustomerFX/FX.ActivityModule.JS/blob/master/src/CustomConfigurations.js) file is the recommended approach, declaratively registering customizations will allow you to conditionally add customizations if needed.